The BEST Creamy Potato Salad with Egg and Bacon

 Scale

-• 1 kg baby potatoes
+• 1 kg baby boiling potatoes or other large boiling potatoes cut in half.

 • 200 g bacon (cut into a rough 1cm dice)